 THIS ITEM SHIPS FREE TO LOWER 48 STATES.

 **For inquiries outside the lower 48, please contact us for a shipping quote at JackWagonOverlanding@gmail.com**

-The spring options in this package are the ORC/Bilstein Blue Springs and the Old Man Emu (OME) Black Springs.
+The spring options in this package are the ORC/Eibach Blue Springs and the Old Man Emu (OME) Black Springs.
 Both offer a Standard and Heavy Duty option.
-The standard option is for non steel bumper/winch gasoline operated G Wagons and the heavy duty option is for the steel bumper/winch gasoline operated or diesel operated G Wagons.
-The ORC springs are softer compared to the OME springs and allow for a more comfortable ride and better off road capability.
-With these installed, the rear end will sit higher with no load to allow for some sag when carrying equipment or pulling a trailer without bottoming out.
-The OME springs are stiffer and allow for better overland excursions where there is a heavy load in the rear of the truck.
+The standard option is for non steel bumper/winch, gasoline operated G Wagons and the heavy duty option is for the steel bumper/winch gasoline operated or diesel operated G Wagons.
+The ORC springs provide a 40mm lift and are softer compared to the OME springs and allow for a more comfortable ride and better off road capability.
+With these installed, the rear end will sit slightly higher with no load to allow for some sag when carrying equipment or pulling a trailer without bottoming out.
+The OME springs provide a 50mm lift and are stiffer which allows for better overland excursions where there is a heavy load in the rear of the truck.
 Because the OME springs are so stiff, they will not sag as much with extra weight on the truck.